PEA-Diffusion: Parameter-Efficient Adapter with Knowledge Distillation in non-English Text-to-Image Generation: Introduction

-\begin{itemize} \item We propose a novel PEA-Diffusion model to resolve the T2I model’s English-native bias, supporting non-English prompts.
-The PEA aligns the feature and output spaces between the source and target UNet for bilingual prompts, leading to extremely low training costs.

-\item PEA module is plug-and-play; it can be directly applied to various T2I tasks, including LoRA, ControlNet, inpainting, small SD models that have been pruned and models accelerated through strategies such as Latent Consistency sampling~\cite{luo2023latent}, etc.
+\item PEA module is plug-and-play, it can be directly applied to various T2I tasks, including LoRA, ControlNet, Inpainting, compressed SD models that have been pruned and models accelerated through various strategies.

-\item PEA-Diffusion can achieve remarkable image generation performance with culture-specific prompts compared with other cross-lingual approaches or multilingual T2I models.
+\item PEA-Diffusion can achieve remarkable image generation performance with culture-specific prompts compared with other cross-lingual or multilingual T2I models.
 It can also retain the general generation ability of the original English diffusion model with slight degradation on evaluation metrics. \end{itemize}

-\section{Related Work}
+\section{Related Work.}